neilbrown/gnubee-tools/README.md

 can be copied from `config.sample`.
 In particular, `CROSS_COMPILE` and `GNUBEE_SSH_HOST` must be set.

-The above command will build firmware for a GnuBee running at 900MHz.
+The above command will build firmware for a GnuBee PC1.
-If yours runs a 880MHZ you can ask for `gbpc1-880-4.4`.
-If you build on the GnuBee itself you can leave the model information out and `gbmake` will guess.
 If you have a PC2, you still need to specify the gbpc1 as I haven't added config info for the PC2 yet.

 I find that the `gbmake` step takes 104 minutes on a GnuBee, and a